 Limited tank capacity

 If the majority of your space is carpeted, you’re going to need a powerful product like the BISSELL Advanced Cordless Spot Carpet Cleaner to help keep it looking fresh and polished.
 Developed as a solution to pet stains, this model specializes in removing all liquid stains and odors by releasing a stain-fighting formula onto the carpet, scrubbing it loose with its built-in brush, and lifting it using powerful suction.
-But, its stain-fighting action isn’t only limited to carpets; it can also be used on upholstered furniture and other soft surfaces such as area rugs, stairs, and auto interiors.
+But, its stain-fighting action isn’t only limited to carpets; it can also be used on upholstered furniture and other soft surfaces such as area rugs, stairs, and auto interiors for up to 30 continuous minutes of cleaning.

 This model most likely works best as a spot remover, tackling smaller stains and spills better than bigger ones due to the amount of stain remover it can hold.